paolinodavide/paolinodavide.github.io/README.md

 # Davide Paolino
-This site is under building as I am new to GitHub, but have a look and consider downloading my CV!
+This site is under building, but have a look and consider downloading my CV!

 **M.Sc.
 Physics of Complex Systems**
 📍 Torino, Italy